KnowledgeSeed/analogic-framework/README.md

 The Analogic Framework is a software development framework for building advanced financial planning and business simulation applications using the IBM Planning Analytics Engine as a database.

+The framework consists of two main parts

+1. ### JS Frontend framework

+   The frontend framework is in essence a collection of JavaScript elements called “widgets”.
+Widgets are the main building blocks of the applications built using the Analogic Framework.
+Every element in the final application UI is always an instance of a widget.
+Some widgets are very simple both in appearance and function (eg. a Button widget or a Text widget) some can be complex and can contain other widgets (e.g. a GridTable widget).
+The widgets usually communicate directly with the Planning Analytics database using REST API calls sending MDX queries as requests and getting JSONs as responses.

+2. ### Python middleware

+   The Python middleware, which is a Flask-based application layer between the frontend and the database.
+It allows for database users to be leveraged and be used by multiple application users.
+It also enables functions that cannot be implemented (securely) in JavaScript, such as file uploads, export functions and complex widget-backend communications.

 ## Project Focus

 ## Requirements